marigold-dev/training-dapp-1/README.md

    - [`yarn`](https://yarnpkg.com/): The frontend application uses yarn to build and run (see this article for details about [differences between `npm` and `yarn`](https://www.geeksforgeeks.org/difference-between-npm-and-yarn/)).
    - Any Tezos-compatible wallet that supports Ghostnet, such as [Temple wallet](https://templewallet.com/).

-2. Optionally, you can install [`VS Code`](https://code.visualstudio.com/download) to edit your application code in and the [LIGO VS Code extension](https://marketplace.visualstudio.com/items?itemName=ligolang-publish.ligo-vscode) for LIGO editing features such as code highlighting and completion.
+2. Optionally, you can install [`VS Code`](https://code.visualstudio.com/download) to edit your application code and the [LIGO VS Code extension](https://marketplace.visualstudio.com/items?itemName=ligolang-publish.ligo-vscode) for LIGO editing features such as code highlighting and completion.
    Taqueria also provides a [Taqueria VS Code extension](https://marketplace.visualstudio.com/items?itemName=ecadlabs.taqueria-vscode) that helps visualize your project and run tasks.

 ## The tutorial application

-In this tutorial, you create a simple game where the user is poking though a dApp.
+In this tutorial, you create a simple game where the user is poking through a dApp.
 The user interacts with the smart contract through a web interface, where they can see the current state of the contract and send poke commands to it.
 The contract responds by updating its storage with the user's address.
-Alternately, a user can also poke the contract deployed by other users.
+Alternatively, a user can also poke the contract deployed by other users.

 The application looks like this: